Here, Architect and TV presenter George Clarke has a few ideas to help counter the common issues faced when dressing wide windows

 with George Clarke

-Identifying the issues
+1. Identifying the issues

 But it’s these benefits that are also the downsides of bay windows.
 Sometimes the sunlight coming in will be too much and sometimes privacy will be an issue because of people being able to look in from all angles.

+Our Shutters range is perfect for homes with uniquely shaped windows.
 For a start, choosing made-to-measure shutters means each panel is designed to fit each section of the window.
 The result is something tailored to your home and very special.

-With shutters, you can adjust shutters each of the panels individually to let more or less light come into your home or for privacy reasons.
+With shutters, you can adjust each of the shutter panels individually to let more or less light come into your home or for privacy reasons.
 Obviously, you can throw shutters wide open to really take advantage of a bay window’s perks or fully close them too.